 Before you speak to a greater Cincinnati Countertops and Cabinetry by Design professional regarding replacing your bathroom faucet and sink, it is a good idea to have a rough drawing of your bathroom space, as well as to take a few measurements and photographs of the area.
 You will sit down with a design professional from Countertops and Cabinetry by Design to determine the style and finish of sink and faucet you want, then a quote will be given, and a date will be set for installation.
 We also provide helpful resources like our kitchen visualizer and kitchen planner in order to give you more of a head start.

 We fully understand the issues that come with remodeling projects and seek to make your bathroom sink and faucet replacement as quick and painless as possible.
 Our business model creates a more customized remodel as well as a faster turnaround time.
 While we will strive to help you stay within your budget, we never cut corners at the expense of a quality design and installation.
 We listen carefully to your requirements, answering any questions you may have regarding design or installation.
-Speaking to a highly qualified Countertops and Cabinetry by Design professional for those in the greater Cincinnati, West Chester or Mason area can result in a bathroom remodel you will be proud of for years to come, so contact us today.
+Speaking to a highly qualified Countertops and Cabinetry by Design professional for those in the greater Cincinnati, Montgomery, West Chester or Mason area can result in a bathroom remodel you will be proud of for years to come, so contact us today.